 Whereas Timothy McVeigh found the framework for the Oklahoma City bombing in Pierce, who wrote the The Turner Diaries—a book that has inspired many violent extremists—Cushman fled LOS after the Charleston massacre and concerns that an association with Dylann Roof’s violent beliefs and actions would tarnish his reputation.

-Cushman’s 2015 book, Our Southern Nation: Its Origins and Future, doesn’t support his claim that he’s “anti-Jewish,” given several passages laden with anti-Semitic tropes regarding the “tribalism” of Jews.
+Cushman’s 2015 book, Our Southern Nation: Its Origins and Future, doesn’t support his claim that he’s not “anti-Jewish,” given several passages laden with anti-Semitic tropes regarding the “tribalism” of Jews.